5675sp/tutorials/Driverless AI/natural-language-processing-sentiment-analysis /natural-language-processing-sentiment-analysis.md

 ![challenge-dataset](assets/challenge-dataset.jpg)

 2\.
-Split the dataset into a training set and a testing set in an 80:20 ratio.
+Split the dataset into a training set and a testing set in an **80:20** ratio.

 3\.
-Run an experiment where the target column is "**airline_sentiment**" using only the default Transformers.
-You can exclude all other columns from the dataset except the ‘text' column.
+Run an experiment where the target column is **airline_sentiment** using only the default Transformers.
+You can exclude all other columns from the dataset except the 'text' column.

 4\.
-Run another instance of the same experiment but this time also include Tensorflow models in addition to the built in transformers.
+Run another instance of the same experiment, but this time include the Tensorflow models and the built-in transformers.

 5\.
 Next, repeat the experiment with a custom recipe from [here](https://github.com/h2oai/driverlessai-recipes/blob/master/README.md#sample-recipes).

 6\.
-Using Logloss as the scorer, observe the following outcomes:
+Using **Logloss** as the scorer, observe the following outcomes:

 - Which experiment out of the three gives the minimum Logloss value and why?
-- How variable importance changes as you change the selected transformers.
+- How variable importance change as you change the selected transformers?

 ### Deeper Dive and Resources